quantummaid/quantummaid-tutorials/aws-lambda/03_AddingLambdaSupport.md

 }
 ```

 While the method's parameter type and return type are fixed (both must be `Map<String, Object>`), the method can be named whatever we like.
-We will reference this method name in the SAM template.
+We will reference this method name in the SAM template (➊).

 ## Adding the SAM template (template.yml)